LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/Real-time-data-for-messaging.md

 **UNASSIGNED** - displays the total number of conversations that are waiting to be assigned to an agent.

 **CSAT** - displays the customer satisfaction score, based on surveys that were completed in the last 12 hours.
+The calculation is (Total number of positive answers) / (Total number of answers).
+The data comes from Messaging Operations API.

 ## Real time dashboard